JoaoGFarias/JoaoGFarias.github.io/_posts/2020-04-22-intro_to_percy.markdown

 {% include figure image_path="/assets/images/percy_intro/10-shame.jpeg" alt="Shame meme" %}

-You may want to want to blame your automated checks for these error, but they did exactly want they were programmed to do: Validate the page navigation upon button clicking.
+You may want to blame your automated checks for these error, but they did exactly want they were programmed to do: Validate the page navigation upon button clicking.

 The bug we saw is **out-of-scope** for them.

 The rest of this post will teach us how to expand your tests for cover also this type of change.